glotpod/ident/README.rst

 To start an instance of the Identity micro-service::

-  $ python -m phi.common.ident
+  $ python -m aiohttp.web -H localhost -P 5000 phi.common.ident:init_app

 More than one instance can be run.
 In that case, the requests pertaining to user identity will be partitioned across the instances.

 To run successfully, the instance relies on being able to reach a Postgres instance.
 The Postgres instance may be exclusive to the Identity service, or may be shared with other micro-services *as long as* the configured database remains exclusive to Identity.